Tufa Shujineng's Rebellion: Fall of Liang province

 Peace between the Jin and Shujineng did not last, as Shujineng and the tribes revolted again in 277.
-He initially suffered another defeat to Wen Yang, but later that year, Sima Jun was recalled to the capital and replaced with Sima Tai (司馬泰) in Guanzhong.
+He initially suffered another defeat to Wen Yang, but later that year, Sima Jun was recalled to the capital and replaced with Sima Tai (司馬泰) (Note: father of Sima Yue) in Guanzhong.
 By 278, Yang Xin would also lose the tribes' support.
 That year, he fought with Ruoluobaneng (若羅拔能) and others on the Dang Ranges (丹嶺) in Wuwei, but was defeated and beheaded.
 As Shujineng continued to harass Jin's borders, the Jin minister Li Xi (李憙) suggested that they send an army to defeat Shujineng, but the emperor's advisers disagreed, believing the situation was not as serious as Li thought.
 However, by around February 279, Shujineng captured Liang.
 Emperor Wu regretted the situation to the point that records claim he was unable to eat until late in the evening.

 Jin preparations

 The emperor's advisers initially considered sending the Jin general of Xiongnu ethnicity, Liu Yuan, to recapture the province, but decided not to out of fear that he would also rebel.
 Instead, a junior Jin general by the name of Ma Long volunteered to lead a Jin army and defeat Shujineng.
 Emperor Wu agreed and appointed him Protector-General Who Campaigns Against The Caitiffs and Administrator of Wuwei, despite objections from his minister.
-Before the campaign, Ma Long sought out around 3,000 strong men who were able to draw bows that were four juns (approximately 26 kg) and use 'waist-spun crossbows' (腰引弩) that were 36 juns (approximately 238 kg).
+Before the campaign, Ma Long sought out around 3,000 strong men who were able to draw bows that were four juns (Note: approximately 26 kg) and use 'waist-spun crossbows' (腰引弩) that were 36 juns (Note: approximately 238 kg).
 In the end, he was able to find 3,500 men, and he had them practice their accuracy by shooting targets.
 Ma Long then requested and received fresh military supplies that would last him up to three years.